 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the foreign exchange rates ruling at the transaction dates.
-The transaction date is the date on which the company initially recognises such non-monetary assets or liabilities.
+The transaction date is the date on which the Company initially recognises such non-monetary assets or liabilities.
 Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated using the foreign exchange rates ruling at the dates the fair value was measured.

 The results of operations outside Hong Kong are translated into Hong Kong dollars at the exchange rates approximating the foreign exchange rates ruling at the dates of the transactions.
-Statement of financial position items, including goodwill arising on consolidation of operations outside Hong Kong acquired on or after 1 January 2005, are translated into Hong Kong dollars at the closing foreign exchange rates at the end of the reporting period.
+Statement of financial position items, including goodwill arising on consolidation of operations outside Hong Kong are translated into Hong Kong dollars at the closing foreign exchange rates at the end of the reporting period.
 The resulting exchange differences are recognised in other comprehensive income and accumulated separately in equity in the exchange reserve.
-Goodwill arising on consolidation of an operation outside Hong Kong acquired before 1 January 2005 is translated at the foreign exchange rate that applied at the date of acquisition of the operation outside Hong Kong.